Published Apr 20, 2023

 Gray Tal boldly goes where no trans character has gone before.

-Trans Day of Visibility is an important day that highlights trans people, and it’s the perfect opportunity to celebrate Star Trek: Discovery’s Gray Tal!
+Today is Ian Alexander's birthday, and it’s the perfect opportunity to celebrate Star Trek: Discovery’s Gray Tal!

-Played by Ian Alexander, Gray made his first appearance in season three’s “Forget Me Not”… but he didn’t exactly make his first full appearance until season four.
+Played by Alexander, Gray made his first appearance in the third season episode, “Forget Me Not," but he didn’t exactly make his first full appearance until Season 4.
 This is just one of the ways that Gray’s narrative arc on Discovery echoes the lived experiences of trans people like myself.